Narendran040/Nasscom-VSD-Soc-design/README.md

 > Create port definition

-In Magic Layout window, first source the .mag file for the design .
+In the Magic Layout window, first source the .mag file for the design .
 Then Edit >> Text which opens up a dialogue box.

 ![D4 1](https://github.com/Narendran040/Nasscom-VSD-Soc-design/assets/157210399/4e927615-1770-4ad6-b4a2-1c822deab5be)